OsmnCnG/OsmnCnG/README.md

 ## Interests :bulb:
 - :moneybag: I have a keen interest in cryptocurrencies and blockchain technologies.
-- :art: I enjoy visual programming and graphic design.
+- :swimmer: I enjoy swimming and playing tennis. :tennis:
 - :telescope: Exploring technological advancements and discovering new innovations excites me.

 This GitHub README file is designed to provide more insights into my projects and contributions.